benediktjordan/AGENDER2.0---The-physiological-patterns-of-stress/README.md

 - External HRV Analysis with 'saipai-hrv.com': Integrated the capabilities of 'http://www.saipai-hrv.com/', a specialized web-based tool for heart rate variability (HRV) analysis.
 The process involved preparing and uploading R peak data from ECG signals as text files to the website.
 The platform then processed these files to calculate sympathetic and parasympathetic activity indices (SAI and PAI), key metrics in HRV analysis.
 This step marks an innovative approach to enriching the project's HRV analysis by utilizing external advanced computational tools, thereby enhancing the understanding of autonomic nervous system dynamics as reflected in ECG data.
 - ECG and ACC Data Combination: Combined ECG and resampled Accelerometer (ACC) data within epochs, providing a more comprehensive dataset for LSTM processing.
 - Segmentation of ECG Epochs: Implemented a segmentation process for ECG epochs, dividing each epoch into smaller, manageable segments for detailed LSTM analysis.
-- Creation of Segmented ECG and ACC Data: Developed a method for creating segmented ECG and ACC data, aligning both datasets for synchronized analysis in LSTM, ensuring that each segment contains relevant and aligned information from both data types.

 ## Modeling Process